olivierhaustrate/ccwp-2/README.md

 > This composer plugin helps you to move your composer packaged files where you want them to be.
 > It was  originally created for installing multiple languages for WordPress with composer.

-**wp-h5bp-htaccess from *Roots***: https://github.com/roots/wp-h5bp-htaccess

-> WordPress plugin that adds HTML5 Boilerplate's .htaccess

-Remove this plugin from the `require` list if you are not developing on/for an Apache webserver.

-**modernscores from *Julian Medina***: https://github.com/julianlmedina/Modernscores

-> Modernscores is a forked version of Underscores - WordPress starter theme - combined with Sass, the Susy grid system, and Breakpoint.

 WordPress Must Use (MU) plugins